vdhicts/cyberfusion-cluster-api-client/README.md

 In the future I might make a Laravel specific package which uses this package.

+## Tests

+Unit tests are available in the `tests` folder.
+Run with:

+`composer test`

+When you want a code coverage report which will be generated in the `build/report` folder.
+Run with:

+`composer test-coverage`

 ## Contribution

 Any contribution is welcome, but it should meet the PSR-2 standard and please create one pull request per feature/bug.
 In exchange, you will be credited as contributor on this page.

+## Security

+If you discover any security related issues in this or other packages of Vdhicts, please email info@vdhicts.nl instead of using the issue tracker.

+## Support

+This package isn't an official package from Cyberfusion, so they probably won't offer support for it.
+If you encounter a problem with this client, please open an issue on GitHub.

 ## License